 With a cast full of clowns like Dan Aykroyd, Bill Murray, and Rick Moranis, it's no surprise there are some wacky Ghostbusters behind-the-scenes secrets.
 Perhaps the most fascinating pieces of Ghostbusters trivia actually pertain to the somewhat hectic production process.
 That said, there were some not-so-funny things going on as well, like a lawsuit brought on by Huey Lewis, among other things.

-Ghostbusters is not only considered one of the funniest movies of the 1980s, it's thought by many to be one of the best movies of the '80s, period.
+Ghostbusters is not only considered one of the best movies of the '80s, but frequently said to be one of the top 100 comedies of all time.
 Despite its warm reception, there are probably still a lot of things you didn't know about Ghostbusters, so let's rectify that.
 Here are a bunch of interesting Ghostbusters facts, and miraculously, there aren't even spoilers (although, it's over 30 years old, so if you haven't seen it yet, you don't really have an excuse).

 The Supernatural Is Dan Aykroyd's "Family Business"

 Dan Aykroyd grew up on a farm in Ontario where his family held regular seances for generations.
 This went as far back as Aykroyd's great-grandfather - who was a "renowned spiritualist."
 According to Vanity Fair, the family had a medium through whom they regularly channeled souls from the other side (supposedly).
 Aykroyd's grandfather carried on the ghostly endeavors as he sought a way to contact the deceased through radio frequencies.

 And Aykroyd's father wrote A History of Ghosts: The True Story of Seances, Mediums, Ghosts and Ghostbusters.
 All of this played an integral role in Aykroyd's writing of Ghostbusters.

 It Was Originally Written With John Belushi In Mind To Star Before He Died